Koromix/tytools/README.md

 # Introduction

-ty is a command-line tool to manage Teensy devices (or teensies). it currently runs on Linux and Windows only.
+ty is a command-line tool to manage Teensy devices (or teensies).
+It currently runs on Linux and Windows only.

 - [Build instructions](#build)
   - [Linux](#build_linux)